harvardinformatics/biotips/setup-cannon.md

     When logging in to the VDI you will login with just your FAS RC account name:
     > username

-1. Connect to the VPN as described in the [link above](https://docs.rc.fas.harvard.edu/kb/vpn-setup/), using username@fasrc.
+1. Connect to the VPN as described in the [link above :octicons-link-external-24:](https://docs.rc.fas.harvard.edu/kb/vpn-setup/), using username@fasrc.

-2. Log-in to the VDI as described in the [link above](https://docs.rc.fas.harvard.edu/kb/virtual-desktop/), using username.
+2. Log-in to the VDI as described in the [link above :octicons-link-external-24:](https://docs.rc.fas.harvard.edu/kb/virtual-desktop/), using username.
 You should see something like the following:

     ![VDI login](img/setup-1.png)